-Ninte Dangana (ninte.dev)
+Ninte Dangana (nullthefirst.com)

 Support digital education

 The current educational system does little to prepare graduates for employment.
 With most curricula covering topics and subjects hard applicable to the modern workplace, it is important that capable business entities take up the task of upskilling/ reskilling the youth as is required for gainful employment.
 There will need to sufficiently assess skill levels and create digital environments for participants of such pragmatic training programs to gain access to insights and perspectives otherwise not sufficiently available.
-While it is true that there is a myriad of educational junctions that can be taken in the pursuit of digital skills, it is most beneficial to be curated and organized in an easy to access format and aligned into roadmaps that lead directly to industry requirements.
+While it is true that there is a myriad of educational junctions that can be taken in the pursuit of digital skills, it is most beneficial to be curated and organized in an easy-to-access format and aligned into roadmaps that lead directly to industry requirements.

 There are several unspoken blockades to the development of a successful digital career.
 Control of language, in its written and spoken form, is often a metric used to filter through candidate applications for technology sector positions.
 This is key as it is often the primary means of communicating for teams that are onsite, remote/ distributed or even hybrid in nature.
 As the quality of traditional education in Africa is currently uneven, there is the possibility that highly talented individuals might miss opportunities due to a lack of training with regard to their ability to communicate ideas and initiatives.
 Most technology companies pride themselves on innovation, and as this usually results in collective action, those who trigger such processes are often beckoned to express how they arrived at such insights - with the intent of initiating such mental processes with others likewise in the workplace.
 Communication is key for this; as a result, an enabling environment should be provided to offer access to such related skills.